Osmia bicolor: Biology

 Osmia bicolor is univoltine in western Europe and is among the first bees to emerge in the spring, males can be seen as early as February, although the normal flight period is from April to July.
 The females emerge a few weeks after the males and are quickly mated.
 Compared to females the males have a very short life.
 Once mated the female O. bicolor seeks out the empty shells of snails, In Britain it has been recorded using the shells of Helix pomatia, Cepaea nemoralis, Cepaea hortensis and Monacha cantiana.
 While in Europe it has also been recorded using the shells of species in the genera Arianta, Crepidula, Fruticicola and Helicella.
 Once the female has selected a shell she moves into her preferred position before depositing balls consisting of chewed up masticated pollen and nectar to provision the nest.
 One egg is laid on each ball and the female then builds a cell around the egg and food provision.

 Depending on the size of the shell there will be four to five cells per shell and the shell will be sealed with the same type of chewed up leaf material, leaf mastic, as used to create the cells, as well as being speckled on the outside of the shell as camouflage.
 The female will also deposit sand, gravel and soil between the last cell and the plug as an anti-predator barrier.
 The shell is then manipulated by the female so that the entrance is facing towards the ground.
 Once the nest is complete the female covers the shell in a canopy of grass stems, small twigs or leaves to camouflage it.
 She uses her saliva to bind the canopy materials together.
 The females are often seen carrying these materials which can be many times the length of the bee.
 If the soil is soft enough the female may also partially bury the shell.
 Male O bicolor have been recorded using empty snail shells as shelters during periods of cold or wet weather and at night.
 The female will make up to six or seven nests in the breeding season.
-The cuckoo wasp Chrysura refulgens has been recorded as a parasite in the nests of O. bicornis in Italy.
+The cuckoo wasp Chrysura refulgens has been recorded as a parasite in the nests of O. bicolor in Italy.

 Osmia bicolor is polylectic and uses a wide variety of wildflowers to feed on and to collect pollen and nectar from.
 In Britain it has been recorded as feeding on wood anemone (Anemonoides nemorosa), common bluebell (Hyacinthoides non-scripta), heath dog-violet (Viola canina), bird's-foot-trefoil (Lotus corniculatus), horseshoe vetch (Hippocrepis comosa), sainfoin (Onobrychis viciifolia), willow (Salix spp.), ground-ivy (Glechoma hederacea), daisy (Bellis perennis) and dandelion (Taraxacum sp.).